 Something pretty and glittery is an excellent way to jazz up a simple T-shirt or make a dress really sparkle for a special event.
 And the best part is, you can bring a lot of options since jewelry takes up next to no room in your suitcase.
 Just don’t bring anything too valuable — you don’t want to make yourself a target or risk losing something irreplaceable.

-I really like delicate jewelry for summer.
+I really like delicate jewelry (especially necklaces) for summer.
 It doesn’t heat up in the sun like big statement necklaces can and it looks beautiful alone or layered.